Holistic Utility Preference Learning for Listwise Alignment: Limitations and Conclusion

-Aligning LLMs with human preferences is crucial for enhancing human-machine interactions and ensuring the safety of LLMs.
-However, most existing methods focus only on alignment with pairwise preference data, categorizing responses into preferred and less preferred pairs.
-Our research provides timely insights on how to align LLMs with multiple responses.
+Aligning LLMs with human preferences is crucial for enhancing interactions and the safety of LLMs.
 We propose a novel method DRPO, which treats human preference alignment as a listwise ranking problem and aligns LLMs using ranking preference data.
-Specifically, we introduce a new ranking score computation strategy, termed Adaptive Rank Policy Score.
-Furthermore, we utilize the NDCG metric to develop our diffNDCG loss function.
-Extensive experiments demonstrate the superiority of our proposed method.
-It not only improves alignment performance but also opens avenues for future explorations in the field.
+Specifically, we introduce an Adaptive Rank Policy Score for ranking computation and develop a diffNDCG loss function based on the NDCG metric.
+Our extensive experimental results demonstrate the effectiveness of the proposed method, paving the way for future research.
+However despite using a large reward model as a proxy for human evaluations, discrepancies from actual human judgments may impact model performance.
+Generally, more sophisticated reward models provide more accurate evaluations.
+Future work could explore more sophisticated reward models to better approximate human preferences.